dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 Additionally, if the bodily system carrying one of your supernatural systems is damaged, the rest of your body can now compensate in part.
 For example, the psionics in your nerves or the spiritual energy in your bones can support your magic in your veins if some of them are cut.

+**The Study of Laws and Concepts**
+Cost: 20 SP

+You possess the rare ability to study and realize the Laws and Concepts that underpin all of existence.
+These represent various aspects of reality, such as Thunder, Fire, or even higher concepts such as death.
+Most beings, like gods, hold a limited degree of control over specific Laws or Concepts.
+For example, a deity like the Raiden Shogun may command 50% control over the concept of Thunder.
+Beings with higher control can often exercise their mastery unrestricted, even over others who share lesser control of the same Law or Concept.

+However, your ability is unique.
+You can study any Law or Concept, gradually going from powerless to being able to use powers or abilities based upon the percentage of the law or concept that you have learned.
+Through study, your mastery over the chosen subject grows, granting you new powers tied to that domain.
+Once you reach 100% mastery of a Law or Concept, you achieve its Truth, unlocking 10% true control of it.
+This allows you to apply that Law or Concept across different worlds.
+If you ascend further to 100% Truth realization, you gain full omniversal control, wielding the power to shape reality at the highest level.

+For instance, by studying a concept such as Solid or Sharp, you can manifest its principles in versatile ways.
+You might combine it with other Concepts, like Fire or Barriers, creating entirely new applications.
+Once mastered, these powers grow exponentially stronger, enabling feats such as defeating powerful beings or achieving seemingly impossible goals.
+You can also combine your concepts with each other to create unique effects, or even create a true fusion expanding the power of your concepts greatly, true fusions will be harder to achieve just not impossible.
+Some Laws and Concepts are inherently more challenging to study and master.
+Examples include Higher laws and concepts such as Finality, Death, Life, Dreams, Infinity, and Kabbalah's Tree of Life, they will just take a long time to study, master, and eventually realize the truth.
+However, any Truth you realize significantly enhances your abilities, empowering you to challenge even divine beings.

+You can study up to three Laws or Concepts simultaneously, with the option to pause progress on one and switch focus as needed.
+Additionally, delving into forbidden knowledge, such as the domains of Outer Gods, comes with risks.
+These forbidden Laws and Concepts may have profound effects on your being, abilities, and even your sanity.
+Approach this journey with caution.
+The deeper your understanding, the greater your power—and the higher the stakes.

+*Idle Study Partitions*
+Required: Idle Trainer, or Archive

+Your ability to study laws and concepts has evolved.
+You can now create "Study Partitions," which passively study your chosen laws and concepts while you do nothing or even while actively studying another law or concept.
+This allows for continuous progress without needing to pause or switch focus.
+Initially, you can create two partitions, with an additional partition becoming available each year.
+However, overusing this ability may strain your mind, so caution is advised.
+As you add more partitions and accumulate knowledge, a vast simulated world—the "Library of Knowledge"—will take shape.
+This library reflects the depth of your studies and serves as a testament to your progress.
+Within this simulated world, mastery and understanding of laws and concepts are accelerated.
+Instead of directly experiencing these concepts yourself, your alternate self within the study partition absorbs the brunt of the experience.
+Also with each new partition created the strain on your mind will be reduced as you get used to the current number of partitions.
+By using "Idle Trainer" or "Archive" you can summon simulations of beings who possess mastery over your chosen concepts.
+These beings may include experts in abstract disciplines, such as a master of martial arts like "The Edge of Taixuan."
+Learning from these simulated teachers allows for faster progress in your studies.
+The more teachers you summon who specialize in a single concept, the quicker your learning rate for that particular law or concept.
+Over time, your study partitions will naturally generate new attacks and powers derived from the vast archive of knowledge within the simulated world.
+These innovations provide practical applications for your studies, enabling you to advance not only in understanding but also in skill and capability.

 # Trump Powers (Empowers Other Powers)